- MailChimp says my URL isn't a valid RSS feed

 - Is the feed paused?

-When you navigate to your Campaigns page, you should see status icons next to each campaign.
-If your campaign was paused for editing but not restarted, you will see the Paused icon.
+When you navigate to your Campaigns page, you should see status badges next to each campaign.
+If your campaign was paused for editing but not restarted, you will see the Paused badge.

 - Are the timestamps set up correctly?